 Thanks to an amazing donation from LP Building Products, we have been able to complete a long standing siding project of the farmhouse.
 As of April 12, the old siding has been removed from the farmhouse!
 Rotten boards will be replaced, insulation will be added, new smartsiding will be applied and it will get a fresh coat of paint in the weeks ahead (but don’t worry, it will maintain the rustic look we’ve come to love).
 We are thankful to our facilities chair, Gary E for securing such a great donation for us!

-Subnivium Research: In the fall of 2015, 3 microgreenhouses were installed behind Square Dorm to monitor the subnivium layer in the winter.
-This is a 3 year projects and the greenhouses will remain up during that time.
+In the fall of 2015, three microgreenhouses were installed behind Square Dorm to monitor the subnivium layer in the winter.
+This is a three year project and the greenhouses will remain up during that time.
 To learn more, check out Peering into the Secret World of Life Beneath Winter Snows.

-New Roof: The Long Dorm finally got a new roof!
-Through a certainteed warranty issue, we received some reimbursement for shingles that allowed us to reshingle the Long Dorm.
+The Long Dorm finally got a new roof!
+Through a certain warranty issue, we received some reimbursement for shingles that allowed us to reshingle the Long Dorm.
 The new roof will help protect our historic buildings well into the future.